En Nesyri replaces Benoun in Morocco's World Cup squad

-Morocco head coach Herve Renard has handed Youssef En Nesyri a World Cup lifeline after dropping Badr Benoun from his 23-man squad.

-Initially named on the reserve list, 21-year-old En Nesyri was confirmed as replacing Raja Casablanca defender Benoun in the final roster announced on Monday.
+Initially named on the reserve list, 21 year-old En Nesyri was confirmed as replacing Raja Casablanca defender Benoun in the final roster.

-It was the only change made by Renard as he prepares Morocco for their fifth World Cup appearance and first since 1998.
+It was the only change made by Renard as he prepares Morocco for its fifth World Cup appearance and first since 1998.

 The former Lille boss sprung a surprise with his initial selection by omitting Southampton's Sofiane Boufal, although he does have plenty of class in the shape of Younes Belhanda, Hakim Ziyech and Mehdi Benatia.